 - Resource identification to establish, coordinate and develop housing assistance resources for eligible persons.

 - Acquisition, rehabilitation, conversion, lease and repair of facilities to provide housing and services and SRO or community residence new construction.

-- Project or tenant-based rental assistance, including assistance for shared housing arrangements.
+- Project or tenant-based rental assistance (TBRA), including assistance for shared housing arrangements.

-- Short term rent, mortgage and utility payments to prevent the homelessness of tenants or mortgagers of dwellings.
+- Short-term rent, mortgage and utility (STRMU) payments to prevent the homelessness of tenants or mortgagers of dwellings.